10 Best Data Cleansing Software Tools

 How often should B2B teams run data cleansing on CRM records?

-Continuous or weekly cleansing is the most effective approach given B2B data decay rates.
+Continuous or real-time cleansing is the most effective approach given B2B data decay rates.
 People change jobs, companies merge, and contact information goes stale on an ongoing basis.
 At minimum, quarterly audits help catch major quality issues before they compound.
 Teams that rely solely on periodic cleanup often find that by the time the next audit runs, a significant portion of the database has already degraded.
+Platforms that perform real-time enrichment and validation can compress the operational impact of data decay dramatically: Momentive reduced speed-to-lead from 20 minutes to 60 seconds by automating enrichment at the point of inbound capture.

 Can data cleansing software fix incomplete company records in my CRM?